ddmtApp/mtSD/README.md

 Hi Snowdog user!
 I am Max and this is my finished recruitment test with comments.

+In this task, I wanted to show initiative and I complicated this task technically (only JS).
+Added 'class' constructor.
+I could create simple function click to get a value from the input fields and check them for validity (get 'validation' from stackoverflow answer).
+Or use special plugins (jQuery Validation and others).
+But, in this task, I create my validation.
+It's not super good example but works.
+The list of functions that you see below, code also.

 Html in file: app/submodel.html https://github.com/ddmtApp/mtSD/blob/master/app/submodule.html

 Css in file: app/styles/mtMain.css https://github.com/ddmtApp/mtSD/blob/master/app/styles/mtMain.css